david-cortes/contextualbandits/README.md

 * Added a linear regression class which keeps the matrices used for the closed-form solution, so that it can be fit incrementally while giving the same solution as if fitted to all data at once.
 * Added functionality for `refit_buffer` in the batch/streaming train mode (see docs for details).
 * Added option to use base classifier's `warm_start` if available (for faster model fitting).
+* Added a `random_state` parameter to the methods for getting reproducible results.
 * Updated the online example notebook for better results with both full-refit and streaming-mode versions after the latest additions.